xf67/Online-3D-BPP-PCT/README.md

 - Small bugs fixed of the original code
 - Add a new data generation method to create continuous data by cutting for training
 - Add another new data generator to read data from csv file for evaluation
-- Add some new features in PctContinuous0 environment, e.g. preview, rearrange
+- Add some new features in PctContinuous0 environment, e.g. preview, rearrange to suit the MCTS method
 - Add MCTS method in evaluation to enable the policy to change the order of boxes
 - Add a bash script to run training for a list of containers
-- Add code to select the best container for a given box list
+- Add method to select the best container for a given container list, and add code to evaluate the policy with container selection
+- Add code to draw the statistic of different types of evaluation results

 ### How to run